EffectOrientedProgramming/book/Chapters/03_Effects_As_A_Way_Forward.md

 If you've been programming for a while, this sounds far-fetched or even impossible.

 Most existing languages are built for rapid development.
-You create a system as quickly as possible
-  , then begin isolating areas of failure
-  , finding and fixing bugs until the system is tolerable and can be delivered.
+You create a system as quickly as possible, then begin isolating areas of failure, finding and fixing bugs until the system is tolerable and can be delivered.
-Throughout the lifetime of the system
-  , bugs are regularly discovered and fixed.
+Throughout the lifetime of the system, bugs are regularly discovered and fixed.
-There is no realistic expectation that you will ever achieve a completely bug-free system , just one that seems to work well enough to meet the requirements.
+There is no realistic expectation that you will ever achieve a completely bug-free system, just one that seems to work well enough to meet the requirements.
 This is the reality programmers have come to accept.

 If each piece of a traditional system is unreliable,